plotly/dash-daq-sparki/README.md

 # Dash-Sparki

 ## Introduction
 An application that allows the user to wirelessly control an arduino powered robot known as [Sparki](http://arcbotics.com/products/sparki/).
-[Play with Sparki here](http://dash-daq-sparki.herokuapp.com/) and learn more about this application from our [blog entry](https://www.dashdaq.io/sparki). //Add link to blog post.
+[Play with Sparki here](http://dash-daq-sparki.herokuapp.com/) and learn more about this application from our [blog entry](https://www.dashdaq.io/control-a-wireless-arduino-robot-in-python).

 ### Sparki